cjhdev/chirp_stack_api/readme.md

 The generator script exists to:

 - take a copy of the upstream proto files
-- insert the Ruby namesace into our copy
+- insert the Ruby namespace into our copy
 - run protoc on our copy
 - insert `require` for all the generated files